How to decide when you can't decide

 Factors known to cause work-related stress

-Managers have a duty of care to protect their colleagues.
+Managers have a duty of care to their colleagues.
 But they can only take action when they know that someone is struggling, the onus therefore is on employees to speak up.

 Whilst it is hard to admit that you are not coping well and can not do your job (I know, I have been there).
 It is in both parties interest that you are fit for work.